CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities

 \subsection{Clustering}

-In this section, we compare CDF-TS with ReScale and DScale using two existing density-based clustering algorithms, i.e., DBSCAN \cite{ester1996density} and DP \cite{rodriguez2014clustering}, LGD \cite{li2019local} and EC \cite{wang2020extreme}, in terms of F-measure \cite{Fmeasure}: given a clustering result, we calculate the precision score $P_{i}$ and the recall score $R_{i}$ for each cluster $C_{i}$ based on the confusion matrix, and then the F-measure score of $C_{i}$ is the harmonic mean of $P_{i}$ and $R_{i}$.
+In this section, we compare CDF-TS with ReScale and DScale using four existing density-based clustering algorithms, i.e., DBSCAN \cite{ester1996density}, DP \cite{rodriguez2014clustering} , LGD \cite{li2019local} and EC \cite{wang2020extreme}, in terms of F-measure \cite{Fmeasure}: given a clustering result, we calculate the precision score $P_{i}$ and the recall score $R_{i}$ for each cluster $C_{i}$ based on the confusion matrix, and then the F-measure score of $C_{i}$ is the harmonic mean of $P_{i}$ and $R_{i}$.
 The overall F-measure score is the unweighted (macro) average over all clusters: F-measure$=\frac{1}{\varsigma}\sum_{i=1}^{\varsigma}\frac{2P_{i}R_{i}}{P_{i}+R_{i}}$.\footnote{We use the Hungarian algorithm \cite{kuhn1955hungarian} to search the optimal match between the clustering results and true clusters.
 The unmatched clusters/instances will be treated as noise which affects the recall score in the F-measure calculation.
-It is worth noting that other evaluation measures such as purity and Normalised Mutual Information (NMI) \cite{strehl2002cluster} and Adjusted Mutual Information (AMI) \cite{vinh2010information} only take into account the points assigned to clusters and do not account for noise.
-A clustering algorithm which assigns the majority of the points to noise may result in a high clustering performance.
-Thus the F-measure is more suitable than purity or NMI in assessing the clustering performance of density-based clustering when there are points assigned to noise.
+It is worth noting that other evaluation measures such as purity, Normalised Mutual Information (NMI) \cite{strehl2002cluster} and Adjusted Mutual Information (AMI) \cite{vinh2010information} only take into account the points assigned to clusters and do not consider noise.
+A clustering algorithm which assigns the majority of the points to noise could potentially result in a misleadingly high clustering performance.
+Thus, the F-measure is more suitable than purity or AMI in assessing the clustering performance of density-based clustering when there are points assigned to noise.
 We have provided the AMI results of different versions of DP and LGD clustering in \ref{appC}, because both algorithms can generate cluster labels for all points.
 The AMI results also show similar trends to Table \ref{best}, i.e., CDF-TS version is significantly better than other versions}